-EPP Ramiro was established in March 2013, to satisfy the need for combined academic and vocational training at the lower secondary school level in Ramiro.
+The Polytechnic School Ramiro was established in March 2013, to satisfy the need for combined academic and vocational training at the lower secondary school level in Ramiro.
 The three-year courses on offer prepare young people to continue their studies or enter the jobs market, by equipping them with academic, practical and social skills.
 The school is a result of a partnership with the Angolan oil company ACREP, the Ministry of Education at national and provincial levels and ADPP.
-Now in its fourth year, EPP Ramiro has 287 students.
-The first team graduated at the beginning of this year with total of 51 students graduated and, among them, 24 are female.
+With the graduation in February 2018 of the third team to complete the three-year program, the number of graduates to- date is 218.

 The Polytechnic School Ramiro is one of three ADPP polytechnic schools in Luanda.
 The academic year 2018 is seeing the school continue to grow in terms of number of students, in its academic program, and in extracurricular activities.
 8th Grade is particularly numerous, with more than 100 students divided between the professions Water Assistant, Food Producer and Energy Assistant.
 7th Grade has room for more students than are currently enrolled, but the economic situation remains unfavorable for many parents in the catchment area.
 9th Grade has also slightly fewer students than anticipated, but in this case it is because a number are repeating a year.
 The impact on local communities around the school is being felt more than ever, as neighborhood committees are aware of the services provided by the students, whether tree planting, helping with electrical or water problems, cleaning campaigns, campaigns about common diseases, or invitations to open days and sporting activities.